Updated: Apr 7

 I have an example I will use.
 Plug it into your particular thought process to determine if it is healthy for you or not.
 The way we think explains the emotions and responses we have to things, and those emotions grant a greater understanding of why we behave the way we do.
-The Bible says: "in all thy getting, get understanding."
-As a Life Coach, I have been able to observe and understand why we do the things we do.
-Some people are decent, but along the way, they have picked up toxic traits that keep them bound, unable to live the life God has for them entirely.
+The Bible says: “in all thy getting, get understanding.”
+As a Belief Therapist, I have observed and understood why we do the things we do.
+Some people have good intentions, but along the way, they have picked up toxic traits that keep them bound, unable to live the life God has for them entirely.
 God does not want anyone in different relationships every six months.
-Yes, I put an s on relationships.
+Yes, I put an s on relationships, but that is what it has come to for some.
+We’ve made a relationship a method of coping with what’s going on internally.
+We’ve opted for new victims rather than a therapist.

-I can't believe my ears!
-I don't trust women, he said.
+I can’t believe my ears!
+I don’t trust women, he said.
 Why?
-I don't trust women because of what I saw.
-What did you observe, I asked.
+I don’t trust women because of what I saw.
+What did you observe, I asked?
 None of them were faithful.
 That was a lot for me to take in.
 I had not been made aware of his behaviors before this conversation.
 Still, as it unfolded, this belief led him to live a risky life of multiple sex partners at once, habitual lying, deceit, unhappiness, and an inability to live.
-Because he believed they could not be trusted, he acted as such.
-He dated multiple women at once; he led them all to believe they were loved and that marriage was their result.
+Because he believed women aren’t to be trusted, he acted as such.
+He dated multiple women at once; he led them all to believe they held a position they did not, and that marriage was their result.
 A person like this could not properly sleep because they had to think of the next thing continually.
 Can you imagine living like this?
-You don't trust them, so you hurt them.
+You don’t trust them, so you hurt them.
 You break them because a woman injured you, and rather than face this part of yourself and heal, you bleed the hurt on everyone you encounter.
-By age seven, a child's subconscious has been shaped by what is said and done before them.
-This person was well in their thirties, still living life as a broken little boy.
+By age seven, a child’s subconscious has been shaped by what is said and done before them.
+This person was well in their thirties, still living life as a broken little boy who needed validation his parentals did not give him.
+Women became an addiction to fill deeply unfulfilled needs.
 Ultimately, it is up to us to decide to do right because, despite what we saw, we know what we are doing is wrong.
+The inability to make the right decision is a sign of a seared moral compass.

 What do we believe?